Cross Collateralised versus Standalone

 “All monies” is the term that refers to the fact that many mortgages do not relate to a specific loan amount advanced, but to all monies owed by a borrower to the lender.

 Even if an investor chooses to use the stand-alone method to structure their loans, if all their mortgages are with the same lender they are still exposed to the “all monies” clause if something goes wrong.
-The best protection from this risk is to have your properties with different lenders.
-The lender can still sue for the sale of your other property, but they have to go through the existing lender to do so which is extremely difficult and takes a long period of time.
+The best protection from this risk is to have your properties and loans with different lenders.
+Pros and cons below.

-If you have multiple properties and loans we recommend you have at least 2 main lenders.
-The reason for this is for risk mitigation purposes.
+So in summary if you have multiple properties and multiple loans and you have more than a certain amount with one lender we recommend you diversify and have at least 2 lenders.
 It may be easier to have all your loans with one lender but if you ever get into financial trouble it will be in your favour to have two or more lenders.
 A good strategy would be to have one lender for your home loan and another for all your investment loans.

 Are you an investor who wants an expert broker in your corner?